 What is Joey Chestnut's net worth?

 How much is Joey Chestnut worth?
-The competitive eater has a net worth of $2.5 million.
+The competitive eater has an estimated net worth of $4 million.

 Who is Joey Chestnut?